bashtage/python-introduction/tools/slides.md

 # Selection in `DataFrames`
 ## Overview

-* Two ways to select using index values or column names
+* Three ways to select using index values or column names
   * `df.loc[`_rows_ `,`_cols_ `]`
   * Dictionary-like syntax
     * Selects columns in a `DataFrame`